zaizi/sensefy/README.md

 Sensefy is **Enterprise** because it offers federated search, allowing the user to index the content from heterogeneous data sources, search all of them from a unified search endpoint keeping ACLs of the documents to allow only permitted users to access relevant documents.

+With MICO integration Sensefy allows user to search across different media types such as text, audios and videos with a single query

 ## Project Structure

 Sensefy consists of the following components: